HYEON-DEV/HYEON-DEV/README.md

 # HYEON &nbsp;이승현

-- 🌱 I’m currently preparing to be a backend developer.
+- 🌱 I'm a backend developer working on cloud infrastructure and virtualization platforms.
 - 🎥 I worked as a FX Artist for three years in the VFX studio.
 - 🎓 I majored in Computer Science with a minor in Media Art in the Sangmyung University.